graphsense/graphsense-tagpack-tool/README.md

 To show the quality measures of all the tags in the database, or those of a specific crypto-currency, run:

     tagpack-tool quality show [--currency [BCH|BTC|ETH|LTC|ZEC]]

+## Show tagstore contents/contributions

+To list all tagpack creators and their contributions to a tagstore's content use:

+    tagpack-tool tagstore show_composition

 ## Working in development / testing mode